 I’ll be honest, I don’t get it.
-If someone sitting in Pocatello is making investment analyses that are as good – or better – than a colleague sitting in Manhattan, why should their pay necessarily be less?
-If someone in Lincoln, Nebraska is writing code that’s just as good as that being written in Menlo Park, shouldn’t they be compensated at the same level?
+Someone sitting in Pocatello could be making investment analyses that are as good as a colleague sitting in Manhattan.
+Why should their pay be less?
+Someone in Lincoln, Nebraska may be writing code that’s as good as that being written in Menlo Park.
+Shouldn’t they be compensated at the same level?

 To me, it seems pretty clear.
 I mean, even monkeys can figure it out …

 There are interesting things happening already, and even more interesting days ahead.
 It seems to me that we’re in the midst of a redefinition of work itself.
-One that is changing how we think about the contributions an employee makes to their company, how those contributions are measured, and – perhaps most of all – how they’re rewarded.
+It’s changing how we think about the contributions an employee makes to their company, and how those contributions are measured.
+And – perhaps most of all – how they’re rewarded.
 Buckle up, it’s going to be a bumpy ride.